Lightkeks/Nordic/readme.md

 The command & permission beneath are not needed if you use Pinapp or edit the bukkit.yml, i just left them in so its possible to take a look on a Nordic world without doing any configuration stuff.

 screenshots: http://imgur.com/a/r7v5x

+This fork targets Paper 1.21.5 and requires Java 21.
+Worlds can be created via Multiverse using the generator name "Nordic".
+The terrain now features snowy biomes with spruce trees, and a light snow layer is placed on higher ground.